-Mr. ROB REEVES (Member, Club for Growth, Philadelphia): I'm not convinced of the intensity or the longevity of how committed they are to it.
+ROB REEVES: I'm not convinced of the intensity or the longevity of how committed they are to it.
 That's what I'm trying to study - who will be most ardent in fulfilling those principles?

 GREENE: McCain told the group, he's been pro-life his entire public career.

-Senator JOHN McCAIN (Republican, Arizona): And I know that I have a personal obligation to advocate human rights wherever they are denied - in Burma, in Bosnia, in Cuba, or the Middle East - and in our own country when we fail to respect the inherent dignity of all human life, born or unborn.
+JOHN MCCAIN: And I know that I have a personal obligation to advocate human rights wherever they are denied - in Burma, in Bosnia, in Cuba, or the Middle East - and in our own country when we fail to respect the inherent dignity of all human life, born or unborn.

 GREENE: David Greene, NPR News, Washington.